DiamondNetwork/Superchain/README.md

 ## Networks

-This repo supports runtimes for diamond, gold, and Westend.
+This repo supports runtimes for diamond, gold, and ruby.

-### Connect to Diamond Mainnet
+### Connect to diamond Mainnet

 Connect to the global diamond Mainnet network by running: